 He served on various boards of directors, including Disabled Sports USA’s as vice president and was a past president of New England Disabled Sports.
 More than these accomplishments, Dr. Bob was a gracious, generous man who saw the greatness in people of all abilities and encouraged everyone he met.
 He was a visionary, true mentor and dear friend to many in the adaptive community.

-Kirk M. Bauer Achievement Award
+Kirk M. Bauer Service Award